pegasus1982/cf-v2-bypass-solution/README.md

 # cf-v2-bypass-solution
-This solution solves cloudflare with python.<br>
+This solution solves cloudflare with python
-A few npm modules is used to solve challege js code
 ## environment
 ```
   python ^3.7